 So 13 men from the village decided to build a proper road that would be good enough for their motor vehicles with their homemade black powder and basic hand tools.

 The work was carried on between 1972 to 1977 during the Cultural Revolution.
 In the process, several men lost their lives.
 Eventually, the local government learned the news and offered help and a miracle has been created.

-During Chiarman Mao’s time, every Chinese, men and women, no matter how humble his/her origin and position were, he/she was encouraged to believe him/herself and believe the power of collaboration, that was how the cliff canals were built during that time.
+During Chairman Mao’s time, every Chinese, man and woman, no matter how humble his/her origin and position were, he/she was encouraged to believe him/herself and believe in the power of collaboration, that was how the cliff canals were built during that time.